gothicmuppet/soulcalibur6/index.md

 ![Taki soul charge](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Ftse2.mm.bing.net%2Fth%3Fid%3DOIP.VEVwHA4_fBORbJk0kPhuwgHaEK%26pid%3DApi&f=1)
 - Input: 4+A+B+K
 - This move enhances your current character for a small time.
+- All your moves do chip damage until opponent runs out of life.
 - A few new moves have been added
 - A few old moves have their properties change such as becoming break attacks

 Throws
 - Input: G+A or 4+G+A
 - it is the same input to break throws
+- In addition, you can duck or jump to avoid normal throws

 # Characters